 21) San Antonio Museum of Art

 The San Antonio Museum of Art’s permanent collection displays domestic and international artwork dating from the Bronze Age to contemporary times.
 There are also revolving exhibits and events for visitors of all ages.
-Visitors can tour the museum for free on Tuesdays from 4 pm to 9 pm and on Sundays from 10 am to 12 pm.
+Bexar County residents can tour the museum for free on Tuesdays from 4 pm to 9 pm and on Sundays from 10 am to 12 pm.
+(Please note, this free admission doesn’t include exhibitions.)
 Children 12 and under can tour for free in general.

 22) Pearl Brewery